 In the interim, the Board is making progress toward streamlining its application review processes in order to reduce processing time lines.
-Such changes include: prioritizing the review of supporting documents and expediting any application or form that would trigger the issuance of a license, immediately scan forms and applications received for errors or missing information and promptly return to the applicant for refilling, and the use of email as the primary source for communicating with applicants regarding their application status.
+Such changes include: prioritizing the review of supporting documents and expediting any application or form that would trigger the issuance of a license, immediately scanning forms and applications received for errors or missing information and promptly returning to the applicant for refilling, and the use of e-mail as the primary method of communication with applicants regarding their application status.